-The new upper late limit for the HPV vaccine is 45 years old.
-For people who weren’t vaccinated as children or did not receive the complete series of shots should get vaccinated now.
+Doctors recommend that boys and girls receive the HPV vaccine before the age of 26.
+For people under 26 who weren’t vaccinated as children or did not receive the complete series of shots should get vaccinated now.
 People who receive the first shot after the age of 15 need a total of three shots.

 National immunization goals are set by the Healthy People 2020 project.
 The HPV vaccine goal is 80% of all teens will complete the series by 2020.
 Washington state adopted the same goal, but in 2017 was only at 45.4%.

 Only 42.8% of teens in Kittitas County completed the HPV vaccine series in 2017.
 This is lower than both the state and national goals.